NewieVentures/Smart-City-Engagement-Workshop/LoRaWAN/README.md

 * https://app.ubidots.com/accounts/signin/
 * Username: _NewcastleIoTPioneers_
 * Password: _m(pDTUGVAg48_
-25. Click the "Devices" link near the centre top.
+25. Click the _Devices_ link near the centre top.
-26. If a device appears named "one_XXXXXX" where XXXXXX matches the last 6 characters in the DevEUI you set earlier, then rejoice in having transmitted your first LoRaWAN message!
+26. If a device appears named _one_XXXXXX_ where XXXXXX matches the last 6 characters in the DevEUI you set earlier, then rejoice in having transmitted your first LoRaWAN message!
 If not, try refreshing the website, or seek some help.
 27. Click on your device to see the data that was transmitted.
 The 10 variables include 9 data variables generated by the SODAQ One board and 1 more containing all the metadata produced by the LoRaWAN system.
 For reference, they are:
-* data1 - battery voltage in millivolts
+* _data1_ - battery voltage in millivolts
-* data2 - compass heading in degrees
+* _data2_ - compass heading in degrees
-* data3 - not assigned
+* _data3_ - not assigned
-* data4 - acceleration in the left right board direction.
+* _data4_ - acceleration in the left right board direction.
-* data5 - acceleration in the top bottom board direction.
+* _data5_ - acceleration in the top bottom board direction.
-* data6 - acceleration in the up down board direction.
+* _data6_ - acceleration in the up down board direction.
 Should be high due to gravity.
-* message - internal timestamp.
-Also contains "Context" data on the device ID, received signal strength indicator, signal to noise ratio and other radio transmission properties.
+* _message_ - internal timestamp.
+Also contains _Context_ data on the device ID, received signal strength indicator, signal to noise ratio and other radio transmission properties.

 28. These raw values are a little hard to work with, so let's create some friendlier variables.
-Click the "Add Variable" box at the end of the variables and select "Derived".
+Click the _Add Variable_ box at the end of the variables and select _Derived_.
-29. Select your device and then select the "data6" variable.
+29. Select your device and then select the _data6_ variable.
-30. In the edit box that appears, type "/16000" to divide data6 by 16000.
+30. In the edit box that appears, type `/16000` to divide data6 by 16000.
-31. Click save and then name the new variable "Acceleration".
+31. Click save and then name the new variable _Acceleration_.
 Note it can take a while for the variable to be saved.
 This should give you the One's acceleration in the vertical direction.
 If the board is sitting flat, this should be about 1g due to gravity.

 Create a Dashboard
 ------------------

 32. Time to put this LoRaWAN data to use.
-Click the "Dashboards" link near the centre top of the Ubidots website.
+Click the _Dashboards_ link near the centre top of the Ubidots website.
 33. Click the Dashboards icon near the top left of the window.
-34. Click the small orange "+" icon to create a new Dashboard.
+34. Click the small orange **+** icon to create a new Dashboard.
 35. Give your new Dashboard a name, click the "tick" button, and then click the Dashboard name to open your new Dashboard.
 36. Let's create your first widget.
-Click the big orange "+" icon to add a widget.
+Click the big orange **+** icon to add a widget.
-37. Try a "Chart" first.
-Click "Chart" and then "Line chart".
+37. Try a _Chart_ first.
+Click _Chart_ and then _Line chart_.
-38. Click the orange "+" to add a variable.
+38. Click the orange **+** to add a variable.
 Find your device in the Widget creation dialog that appears and click it.
-39. Click "data2" (compass heading) and then "Add Variable".
+39. Click _data2_ (compass heading) and then _Add Variable_.
-40. Click "Finish" and watch your data come alive.
+40. Click _Finish_ and watch your data come alive.
 41. Let's try a Gauge next.
-Click the big orange "+" icon to add another widget, select "Indicator" and then "Gauge".
+Click the big orange **+** icon to add another widget, select "Indicator" and then "Gauge".
-42. Select your device and then select "data1" (battery voltage).
+42. Select your device and then select _data1_ (battery voltage).
-43. Set the min value to 3000 and the max value to 5000 and click "Finish".
+43. Set the min value to 3000 and the max value to 5000 and click _Finish_.
 44. What about a map?
 Try adding a map widget.
-Use the "satellites" variable and the lat/lng context data will be automatically picked.
+Use the _satellites_ variable and the lat/lng context data will be automatically picked.
 Note it can take a while to get a GPS fix.
-45. Check out the "One Example" for some other ideas.
+45. Check out the _One Example_ for some other ideas.

 Get Creative